Student Disciplinary Regulations (Code of Conduct)

 - Use of university computing facilities for personal financial gain without permission of the university; or

-- Sending or posting obscene, harassing or threatening material.
+- Sending or posting obscene, harassing or threatening material via an ISU account.

 Course-related presentations are owned by the presenter.
 Students may take written notes or make other recordings for educational purposes, but specific written permission to sell the notes or recordings must be obtained from the presenter.
 Failure to secure permission is a violation of these conduct regulations.

-Registered student and campus organizations may be disciplined for failing to meet conditions of recognition of student/campus organizations as established by the university.
-In addition to these disciplinary regulations, registered student/campus organizations not in compliance with university regulations relating to student/campus organizations may be denied privileges by the office responsible for administering such conditions until they comply with conditions of recognition.
+Recognized student and campus organizations may be disciplined for failing to meet conditions of recognition of student/campus organizations as established by the university.
+In addition to these disciplinary regulations, recognized student/campus organizations not in compliance with university regulations relating to student/campus organizations may be denied privileges by the office responsible for administering such conditions until they comply with conditions of recognition.

-Members of the university housing community are subject to the following additional rules and regulations:
+Members of the university housing community are subject to the following additional rules and regulations from the Department of Residence Contract Terms and Conditions and Policy Handbook:

 - The terms of their residence contract, which are separately enforceable pursuant to the terms of the contract; and